-H-I-P-P-O is kind of like the hippopotamus and it means the highest paid person’s opinion or the highest paid person in the organization.
+H-I-P-P-O is kind of like the hippopotamus, and it means the highest-paid person’s opinion or the highest-paid person in the organization.

 Here’s how it works.
 The CEO comes in one day and says, “We’ve got to do business on Facebook.
 My teenager is all over Facebook.
 We’re getting our butt kicked on Facebook. “

-The real question is, when you create buyer personas and you figure out who the two, or three, or four most important people are that you want to be developing content for, are they using Facebook professionally?
+The real question is, when you create buyer personas, and you figure out who the two, or three, or four most important people are that you want to be developing content for, are they using Facebook professionally?
 Or are they using Facebook for another purpose?

 Distinguish Among Personal and Professional Social Media Usage

-What we find among colocation services firms – sure everyone has Facebook, but most of the time they’re sharing personal things on it.
+What we find among colocation services firms – sure, everyone has Facebook, but most of the time, they’re sharing personal things on it.

-They’re sharing picture of their kids or grandkids, where they’re going on vacation, a home renovation project, a great recipe, a great deal, a new movie or concert, or things about their favorite sports teams.
+They’re sharing pictures of their kids or grandkids, where they’re going on vacation, a home renovation project, a great recipe, a great deal, a new movie or concert, or things about their favorite sports teams.
 (Go Marlins!)

 Avoid Dangerous Assumptions